nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 The available `format` types are below:

 `file-path`
-: States if the provided value is a file.
+: States that the provided value is a file.
 Does not check its existence, but it does check that the path is not a directory.

 `directory-path`
-: States if the provided value is a directory.
+: States that the provided value is a directory.
 Does not check its existence, but if it exists, it does check that the path is not a file.

 `path`
-: States if the provided value is a path (file or directory).
+: States that the provided value is a path (file or directory).
 Does not check its existence.

+`file-path-pattern`
+: States that the provided value is a globbing pattern that will be used to fetch files.
+Checks that the pattern is valid and that at least one file is found.

 ### `exists`